Key resharing

-Key resharing in MPC is a process similar to secret rotation in software, allowing key shares to be refreshed without changing the underlying private key.
-This enhances security by periodically rotating key shares while ensuring that the cryptographic identity remains unchanged.
+**Key resharing** in MPC is a process similar to secret rotation in software.
+It refreshes key shares without changing the underlying private key.
+This can enhance security while keeping the cryptographic identity unchanged.

 In Threshold Signature Schemes (TSS), key resharing involves generating **a new set of key shares** among participants while keeping the original private key consistent.
 This process ensures that even if some key shares were previously compromised, they become obsolete after resharing, **mitigating long-term exposure risks**.